ibm-cloud-docs/vmwaresolutions/vsphere/vs_orderinginstances-network.md

 * The length of the last string must be in the range 2 - 24 characters.
 * The maximum length of the domain name is 50 characters.

-## Network diagram
+## Configure hostnames individually
 {: #vs_orderinginstances-network-diagram}

-You can customize the hostnames prefix individually by selecting **Configure hostnames individually**.
-It must meet the following requirements:
+You can customize the hostnames prefix individually by toggling the **Configure hostnames individually** switch on.

+The hostnames prefix must meet the following requirements:
 * Only lowercase alphabetic, numeric, and dash (-) characters are allowed.
 * No consecutive dash characters are allowed.
 * The hostname prefix must start with a lowercase alphabetic character.